mdsouder/RLFSoverlay/README.md

 6) It is recommended to group all the overlay components in a single folder within sources to easily minimize the browsers or hide the overlay on stream.

 7) You should still have Rocket League running and the SOS Relay Master running.
 Start a private match with 3v3 Bots and spectate.
 The overlay should start to display all game data and events in real time.
-If nothing is happening, select each individual broswer source and click ```Refresh``` below the preview, or ```Refresh cache of the current page``` in the source properties.
+If nothing is happening, select each individual broswer source and click ```Refresh``` below the stream preview, or ```Refresh cache of the current page``` in the source properties.

 8) You have now set up the RLFS Overlay!

-# To Start Up Overlay Again
+# How To Start Up Overlay

+1) Launch BakkesMod Application.

+2) Open Command Prompt.
+Navigate to the ```sos-ws-relay-master``` folder inside this project's directory.
+Enter the command ```node ws-relay.js``` and run.
+Skip each prompt until it is trying to connect.

+3) Launch Rocket League.
+Join Private Match and Spectate.

+4) Open OBS and navigate to RLFS Scene.
+Refresh components as necessary.